Unboxed-Software/solana-course/content/env-variables.md

 With the config account defined, ensure that the rest of your code references this account when using these values.
 That way, if the data in the account changes, the program adapts accordingly.

-### Constraint config updates to hard-coded admins
+### Constrain config updates to hard-coded admins

 You'll need a way to initialize and update the config account data.
 That means you need to have one or more instructions that only an admin can invoke.
-The simplest way to do this is to hard-code an admin's public key in your code and then add a simple signer check into your instruction's account validation, comparing the signer to this public key.
+The simplest way to do this is to hard-code an admin's public key in your code.
+You can then add a simple signer check into your instruction's account validation that compares the signer to this public key.

 In Anchor, constraining an `update_program_config` instruction to only be usable by a hard-coded admin might look like this: